OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

    resource_name: "USERSGROUPS"
    ```

-Now open up your Sunstone web UI (should be reachable at `http://localhost:2616/fireedge`) and you should have a new tab under the “System” category, named “Users and Groups”, which displays both the users and groups table next to each other!
+Now open up your Sunstone web UI (should be reachable at `http://localhost:2616/fireedge`) and you should have a new tab under the “System” category named “Users and Groups”.
+This displays both the users and groups table next to each other!

 ![users_and_groups_tab](/images/users_and_groups_tab.png)